 Canterbury College is located across the city from the University's Canterbury campus and is part of the EKC group, one of the largest providers of academic and vocational studies in the country.
 The College offers a range of higher education awards franchised by the University of Kent.

 Top-up honours degrees

-BA (Hons) Public Services Management (top-up) UCAS code: L433:C BSc (Hons) Animal Science (top-up) UCAS code: D390:C
+BSc (Hons) Animal Science (top-up) UCAS code: D390:C

 BSc (Hons) Animal Biology and Wildlife Conservation (top-up) UCAS code: CD34:C